zhao62/Deep-Residual-Shrinkage-Networks/README.md

 [1140] Salimy, A. (2024).
 Deep Learning for High Voltage Condition Monitoring.

 >A further system is developed to overcome the non-stationary nature and noise contamination in EMI signals, the proposed system implements a Stockwell (S) transform for feature extraction and uses a **deep residual shrinkage Network** (**DRSN**) architecture to classify data in varying noise contamination levels.

+[1141] Wu, Xidong, et al. "Multiscale feature enhanced gating network for atrial fibrillation detection."
+Computer Methods and Programs in Biomedicine (2025): 108606.

+>The FE module consists of a soft-threshold **residual shrinkage** component, a dilated convolution module, and a Squeeze-and-Excitation (SE) module, eliminating redundant features and emphasizing effective features.

+[1142] Ling, Haoran, Fengchao Zhu, and Minli Yao.
+"A RSBU-LSTM network for radio frequency fingerprint identification relying on multiple features."
+EURASIP Journal on Advances in Signal Processing 2024.1 (2024): 72.

+>Then, we use multiple **Residual Shrinkage Building Units** (RSBUs) to extract the correlation features within the cycle of signals and preserve as many features as possible in low SNR environments.